rehierl/node-tree-outliner/1-2-node-trees/3-5-token-sequence.md

 only refer to all operations (associated with that token) as a whole.

-A token is said to have been executed if, and only if, all of the events that are associated with it have been executed (partially executing a token is not possible).
+A token is said to have been executed if, and only if, all of the events that are associated with it have been executed (partially executing a token is by definition not possible).
 If an inner substep of a token is relevant, the corresponding token needs to be broken apart into separate tokens.

 Placing a cursor at a certain point of interest has the following meaning: